clux/kubecon2022/source/slides.md

 - Api

 notes:
-- first of all we are a client library; kube_client crate
-- has Config (disk config repr or in-cluster evar repr)
+- 1st; kube_client crate.
+Config (disk config repr or in-cluster evar repr)
-- that can be turned into a Client
+- that can be turned into a Client, hyper in practice, but more generic
 - with a client you can make api instances; do operations on k8s resources
+- Api opaque wrapper type that can absorb openapi generated kubernetes type (very ez to interact)

 ---
 ### Client Standard